m32795434/Employee-StackMean/README.md

 # Emploee-StackMean

-Here I am practicing on an Stack Mean App, where an employer or employee can create his/her profile.
-Only the administrator can Edit it, or the employee who knows his/her ID.
-This app, will have a Contact form to contact the administrator.
+Here I am practicing on an Stack Mean App.
+The source code is from Fazt Web.
+I've been writing step by step, updating and commenting this app.